FAA requires TRUST certification for all operators. Read how to get certification HERE.

 Make sure to read the enclosed manual about handling the batteries safely.

-AEMs and Air Force JROTC will need to register their Quadcopter with the FAA before flying.
-After the Quadcopter kit is received, click HERE to go directly to the FAA Online Recreational Registration site.
+AEMs and Air Force JROTC will need to register their Outdoor Quadcopter with the FAA before flying.
+After the Outdoor Quadcopter kit is received, click HERE to go directly to the FAA Online Recreational Registration site.

 Aviation Connection: Youth can fly this remote-controlled quadcopter to learn more about the dynamics and forces of flight.
 Learning to fly this quadcopter will give cadets and students the opportunity to explore the thrill of potential careers in the use of remotely-piloted aircraft (RPA) or small Unmanned Aerial Systems (sUASs).
-Having youth suggest various jobs this quadcopter can do to be beneficial to mankind will allow further exploration of potential sUAS careers.
+Having youth suggest various jobs this quadcopter can do to be beneficial to people will allow further exploration of potential sUAS careers.